Florida deputies arrest teen for murder of young mom during botched carjacking: officials

 Local officials are offering a $10,000 reward for information that leads deputies to the second suspect

-Sheriff’s deputies Florida have arrested a 17-year-old in connection with the murder of a local mom of two who was fatally shot during a botched carjacking, officials recently announced.
+Sheriff’s deputies in Florida have arrested a 17-year-old in connection with the murder of a mom of two who was fatally shot during a botched carjacking, officials recently announced.

 Ja’Quarius Sentel McCray has been charged with first-degree murder with a firearm and attempted first-degree murder for shooting and killing Roxana Sanchez, 36, just hours before Mother’s Day, the Orange County Sheriff's Office announced late Monday.
 OCSO officials also shared a video of McCray wearing a gray and black shirt, red pants and handcuffs as he’s walked to a department vehicle.